Viridi-Machina/gid-get-it-done/README.md

   </details>

 ## Credits
-- Mentor: Gareth McGirr -> booking view and form code heavily used and adapted for my own project.
 - Other code snipets have been referrenced within the project files.
-- All styling is completely my own, graphics and logos made via adobe flash and figma.
-Hero background image from adobe stock
+- All styling is completely my own, graphics and logos made via adobe flash.